 Our goal was not to finish in a specific time, but rather, just to finish!
 With this in mind, we embarked on the challenge, taking photos every 5 kilometres, trying to take in the views, and play the mental game of running a really long distance with very little training.

 In the end, we finished in just over three hours and my sister still likes me!
 We even had enough energy left in us for a friendly competitive sprint at the end.

 There’s something to be said about a sister who will literally follow you to the end of the earth all because your ambition sets crazy goals.

 At the end of the weekend, not only had I checked another thing off the list, I realized my sister is by far my biggest cheerleader and I had a newfound appreciation for the lengths she goes to to support me.

 Thanks J!
 I love you more than words could ever say.

 Have you ever run a marathon?
-What are some tips and tricks you’d pass along?
-If you haven’t, would you want to?
+What are some tips and tricks you would pass along?
+If you haven’t, do you want to?